daniswastaken/ReBinary/README.md

 # What Is ReBinary?
 ReBinary stands for Reverse Binary, build to convert binary numbers to decimal numbers.
 It also works on reverse so that's why it called Reverse Binary.

+## License
+[EULA]daniswastaken.github.io/eula